arialdomartini/api-design-guidelines/docs/guidelines.md

 * A stateless request model.

-[We build the API around business flows](rest.md#organize-the-API-around-resources).
 We avoid creating APIs that simply mirror the internal database structure.
+On the contrary, [we build APIs around business flows](rest.md#organize-the-API-around-resources), trying to keep the [most convenient granularity level](granularity-level.md), neither too chatty nor too coarse-grained.

 We strive to adopt a [consistent naming convention](rest.md#naming-conventions).